skyscrapers/documentation/kubernetes/walk-through.md

 1. run `kubectl config use-context <anything-you-want>` to select the context created above.
 Contexts are useful when you want to manage multiple clusters.

 Now you should be able to interact with the cluster.
 Try `kubectl get pods` for example (*Note that this command might return successfully but not display anything.
 This means that you don't have Pods deployed in the `default` namespace*)

+### Subsequent logins

+The tokens provided by kubesignin are only valid for 1 hour by default.
+This means that if you get a permission denied error while interacting with Kubernetes (eg./ through `kubectl`), you will have to refresh your token again by:

+1. heading to the url `https://kubesignin.<cluster-domain-name>/login`.
+1. running `kubectl config set-credentials <username> --token=<token>` to set the token in kubectl config.

 ## Deploying applications & services on Kubernetes: the Helm Package Manager